(Last update July, 2016)

 Foam Blocks and Foam Sleeves

 This is the least expensive and perhaps the most finicky since they require 2-3 people to get it right.
 But if you’re just getting started and need something temporarily while deciding what you want or you don’t go too frequently they will work.
 If your car has installed roof racks you can cover the rack with swim noodles or foam sleeves.
 If there are no racks, you can purchase a kit that includes foam blocks and straps.
-You place the blocks directly on the roof of the car, place the boat on top of the blocks and run the straps to clips at the windows or through the windows.
-Bow and stern tie-downs are a MUST when using this method.
+You place the blocks directly on the roof of the car, place the boat on top of the blocks and run the straps to clips at the windows or through the open windows.
+Bow and stern tie-downs as well as cross straps are a MUST when using this method.

 Shuttle is the word used for getting you and your vehicle from the start (the put-in) to the end of your paddle (the take-out).
 It may seem obvious to some of you, but you would not believe how many questions we get about how this is done.
 So, at the risk of stating the obvious, we’ll go over several different ways you can accomplish this.